rohit455273/assertive.base/cran-comments.md

 ## Release Summary

-This release contains a change to the assertionConditions.
+This release contains improvements to how error messages are reported throughout the assertive.* packages.

 ## Test Environments